 Dual diagnosis treatment focuses on achieving long-term results by not only treating the symptoms, but by also addressing the root causes of the disorders.

 Destination Hope: The Women’s Program offers dual diagnosis treatment specifically designed for women.

 Our program has received the highest accreditation from the Joint Commission and our clinical staff is made up of experienced doctors, certified addiction professionals, and licensed mental health counselors.
-If you or someone you care about is suffering from substance abuse and a mental health disorder, please call our counselors at 866-808-7111.
+If you or someone you care about is suffering from substance abuse and a mental health disorder, please call our counselors.
 We are here to help.